Need to know

 Paying more doesn't always guarantee you're going to get a better mattress or a better night's sleep.
 We've found plenty of cheaper mattresses that outperform pricier ones in our testing.

-Among the top performers in our latest review you'll find a model upward of several thousand dollars, yet others that are in the hundreds – including one mattress that's the cheapest we've ever recommended.
+Among the top performers in our latest review, you'll find a model costing upwards of several thousand dollars, while others are in the hundreds – including some of the cheapest mattresses we've ever recommended.

-"In fact, some of the most expensive mattresses we reviewed – ones that cost three to five grand – rated the lowest when it came to comfort and sagging, which is really alarming."
+"In fact, some of the most expensive mattresses we reviewed – ones that cost $3000–5000 – rated the lowest when it came to comfort and sagging, which is really alarming.
+Meanwhile, there are plenty of recommended mattresses that cost less than a thousand dollars."

 One of the benefits of buying a mattress-in-a-box is that more manufacturers are selling products that have adjustable firmness designs.

-In previous years, we've seen that mattress-in-a-box brands typically only had one firmness for each mattress they made, which was usually advertised as "medium-firm".
+In previous years, mattress-in-a-box brands typically only had one firmness for each mattress they made, which was usually advertised as 'medium-firm'.

 Some now have various firmness layers available (usually made out of foam) that you can add or remove until the mattress reaches your desired comfort.